Migration · Yogi’s VPS

 • Test all forms, logins, and checkout

-• Check emails (contact forms, WooCommerce orders)
+• Check emails for contact forms and WooCommerce orders

 • Clear caching plugins and CDN